 (Fyi, he is one of the people who introduced to the world that gay men can sport a complete warpaint, too.)

-Supporting LGBTQ+ Rights: DYT’s Elfin Part
+Supporting LGBTQ+ Rights On Social Media: DYT’s Elfin Part

 We’ve seen how online platforms have paved the passage for equal right for LGBTQ+ individuals.
 We’ve seen how Twitter, Tumblr, Instagram, etc. have positively shaped the attitude of digital natives.
 And we want to be a part of it.